Regularly service your car

 Ask family, friends and co-workers if they know a mechanic worthy of recommendation.
 If not, test a local mechanic with a small job to see if you can trust them with something more major.

-Think of your car like your body—would you carry a backpack if you didn’t need to?
-Of course not: it'd make you tired, thirsty, grumpy and give you a sore back.
+Think of your car like your body – would you carry a backpack if you didn’t need to?
+Of course not.
+It will make you tired, thirsty, grumpy, and give you a sore back.

 It's also costly in terms of fuel.
-Speeding 10km/h above the limit can increase your fuel consumption by 10%—hundreds of dollars extra each year.
+Speeding 10km/h above the limit can increase your fuel consumption by 10%, costing you hundreds of dollars extra each year.